IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Impairment test of goodwill

-Goodwill is tested for impairment annually, as of October 1 or whenever changes in circumstances indicate that the carrying amount may not be recoverable, at the level of the groups of cash-generating units (“GCGU”) which correspond to the operating segments representing the lowest level at which goodwill is monitored for internal management purposes.
-Whenever the cash-generating units comprising the operating segments are tested for impairment at the same time as goodwill, the cash-generating units are tested first and any impairment of the assets is recorded prior to the testing of goodwill.
+Goodwill is tested for impairment annually, as of October 1 or whenever changes in circumstances indicate that the carrying amount may not be recoverable at the level of the cash-generating unit (“CGU”) (in the case of AMKR) or group of cash-generating unit (“GCGU”) which corresponds either to AMSA or the operating segments representing the lowest level at which goodwill is monitored for internal management purposes.
+Whenever the CGUs comprising the operating segments or AMSA are tested for impairment at the same time as goodwill, the cash-generating units are tested first and any impairment of the assets is recorded prior to the testing of goodwill.

 Management estimates discount rates using pre-tax rates that reflect current market rates for investments of similar risk.
 The rate for each CGU, including beta, cost of debt and capital structure was estimated from the weighted average cost of capital of producers, which operate a portfolio of assets similar to those of the Company’s assets and CGU specific country risk premiums were applied.
-GCGU weighted average pre-tax discount rates were as follows in 2022 and 2021:
+Prior to January 1, 2024, the Company’s goodwill impairment testing was performed on the basis of five operating and reportable segments (see notes 5.1. and 3.1).
+The weighted average pre-tax discount rates used in connection with the historical goodwill impairment testing in 2023 and based on the revised operating and reportable segments, GCGUs and CGUs to which goodwill is allocated in 2024 are set forth below:

 Once recognized, impairment losses for goodwill are not reversed.

-There were no impairment charges recognized with respect to goodwill following the Company’s impairment tests as of October 1, 2022 and October 1, 2021.
-The total value in use calculated for all GCGUs decreased overall in 2022 as compared to 2021 primarily as a result of higher discount rates.
+There were no impairment charges recognized with respect to goodwill following the Company’s impairment tests as of October 1, 2024 and October 1, 2023.
+In 2023, in connection with the sale of ArcelorMittal Temirtau, the Company recognized a 194 impairment loss relating to a portion of the former ACIS segment goodwill allocated to the disposal group in proportion of the total sale consideration to the recoverable amount of the remaining former ACIS operations in Ukraine and South Africa.
+The total value in use calculated for all GCGUs increased overall in 2024 as compared to 2023 primarily as a result of higher cash flow projections in North America.

 Impairment test of property, plant and equipment and intangibles (excluding goodwill)

-At each reporting date, ArcelorMittal reviews the carrying amounts of its intangible assets (excluding goodwill) and tangible assets to determine whether there is any indication that the carrying amount of those assets may not be recoverable through continuing use.
-If any such indication exists, the recoverable amount of the asset (or cash generating unit) is reviewed in order to determine the amount of the impairment, if any.
+At each reporting date, ArcelorMittal reviews the carrying amounts of its intangible assets (excluding goodwill) and tangible assets to determine whether there is any indication that the carrying amount of those assets may not be recoverable through continuing use, or that a reversal of previous periods’ impairment charges may be required.
+If any such indication exists, the recoverable amount of the asset (or CGU) is reviewed in order to determine the amount of the impairment (or reversal of prior periods’ impairment charges), if any.
 The recoverable amount is the higher of its fair value less cost of disposal and its value in use.

 In estimating its value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset (or cash-generating unit).
-For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
-The cash-generating unit is the smallest identifiable group of assets corresponding to operating units that generate cash inflows.
-If the recoverable amount of an asset (or cash-generating unit) is estimated to be less than its carrying amount, an impairment loss is recognized.
+For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the CGU to which the asset belongs.
+The CGU is the smallest identifiable group of assets corresponding to operating units that generate cash inflows.
+If the recoverable amount of an asset (or CGU) is estimated to be less than its carrying amount, an impairment loss is recognized.
 An impairment loss is recognized as an expense immediately as part of cost of sales (see note 4.2) in the consolidated statements of operations.

 In the case of permanently idled assets, the impairment is measured at the individual asset level.
-Otherwise, the Company’s assets are measured for impairment at the cash-generating unit level.
-In certain instances, the cash-generating unit is an integrated manufacturing facility which may also be an operating subsidiary.
+Otherwise, the Company’s assets are measured for impairment at the CGU level.
+In certain instances, the CGU is an integrated manufacturing facility which may also be an operating subsidiary.
 Further, a manufacturing facility may be operated in concert with another facility with neither facility generating cash inflows that are largely independent from the cash inflows of the other.
 In this instance, the two facilities are combined for purposes of testing for impairment.
-As of December 31, 2022, the Company determined it has 46 cash-generating units as compared to 58 as of December 31, 2021 mainly as a result of the amalgamation of certain CGUs in Europe).
+As of December 31, 2024 and December 31, 2023, the Company determined it has 45 and 46 cash-generating units, respectively.

 An impairment loss, related to intangible assets other than goodwill and tangible assets recognized in prior years is reversed if, and only if, there has been a change in the estimates used to determine the asset’s recoverable amount since the last impairment loss was recognized.
 However, the increased carrying amount of an asset due to a reversal of an impairment loss will not exceed the carrying amount that would have been determined (net of amortization or depreciation) had no impairment loss been recognized for the asset in prior years.
 A reversal of an impairment loss is recognized immediately as part of operating income in the consolidated statements of operations.